Abieyuwa Edobor | 5 East, Nights

 My name is Stefanie Duran and I have been in nursing for 21 years but at Lenox Hill for 15 years this coming June.
 For the last 12 years I have been in the ER, which has such a special place in my heart.
 Nursing is all I know and truly love.
 I enjoy being a delegate but more so I enjoy being involved in the union and getting to know so many other nurses and their experiences.
 Being able to help others in their time of need is a nursing talent but helping other nurses is a privilege.
 We are all the union but being involved and participating has been a very rewarding experience!

-Daria Figlo | Senior Labor Representative
+Daria Figlo | Director of Labor Relations

 Contact: [email protected]